What is a migraine headache?

-- Throbbing, severe headache pain with a specific location either on one side or another
+- Throbbing, severe headache pain with a specific location either on one side or both

-- A change in mood or behavior that may occur hours or days before the headache
+- A change in mood or behavior hours or days before the headache

 How are migraine headaches diagnosed?

-Tracking and sharing information about your headache with your doctor helps with the process of making an accurate diagnosis.
-Consider writing down the following information to take to your medical appointment:
+Tracking and sharing information about your headache with your healthcare provider helps with the diagnosis.
+Write down the following:

 - Time of day when your headaches occur